Foie Gras

 This means that if you do not put up “No Hunting” signs, anyone with a hunting license can come on your property and hunt.

-It is even legal for hunters to set up tree stands on your property from Aug.
+It is even legal for hunters to set up tree stands and observation blinds on your property from Apr 25–Jun 1 and Aug.
 1–Dec.
 31 in the absence of “No Hunting” signs.
-(Permanent tree stands were allowed prior to Jan.
-1, 2024.)
-Written permission is required to bait or trap animals on your property, however.
+(Written permission is required to bait or trap animals on your property, however.)

 Other states have what’s called “reverse posting,” which means privately owned land is off limits by default.